volfpeter/localclustering/paper.md

 The package provides a ranking component that can be used to rank the nodes in the cluster and their neighbours by their importance or contribution to the cluster.

 A component for recording the steps the algorithms have taken is also provided.
 It makes it possible to trace back each decision and step the algorithms have taken to see exactly how the result was calculated.

+# Ideas for future work

+Here are some ideas for future work:

+- Reimplementation for parallel computing: Most of the calculations the algorithms make (the only exception being the actual cluster update) can be executed in parallel, that could significantly improve performace.
+- New cluster definitions: Only one cluster definition is provided in the package.
+More cluster definitions can be implemented for example by building on cluster quality metrics such as modularity ([@Newman:2004]).
+- Analysis of how cluster definitions should be configured for graphs with different characteristics.
+- Result comparison with global clustering algorithms on well-known and -analyzed graphs such as the Zachary karate club ([@Zachary:1977]).

 # Resources